advancedtelematic/aktualizr/actions.md

 - [ ] Offline sign with garage-sign
 - [ ] Do not reuse lingering credentials from previous runs of garage-sign

-## garage-check
+### garage-check

 `garage-check` simply verifies that a given OSTree commit exists on a remote Treehub server.

 - [x] Verify that a commit exists in a remote repo (sota_tools/CMakeLists.txt, run_expired_test.sh)
 - [x] Abort when given expired metadata (sota_tools/CMakeLists.txt, run_expired_test.sh)

-## cert-provider

-`cert-provider` assists with generating credentials and uploading them to a device.

-- [ ] Copy credentials to a device
-- [ ] Generate a fleet root CA

 ## meta-updater

-`meta-updater` is a Yocto layer used to build aktualizr and OSTree.
+`meta-updater` is a Yocto layer used to build aktualizr, garage-push, OSTree, and other related tools.

 - [x] Run garage-push
 - [x] Run garage-deploy